goncalo-oliveira/channels-pubsub/README.md

 # Pub Sub

-This is an example on how to achieve a pub sub pattern with the help of [Channels](https://github.com/goncalo-oliveira/channels) and *Parcel* protocol.
+This is an example on how to achieve a pub sub pattern with the help of [Channels](https://github.com/goncalo-oliveira/channels) and the [extensions](https://github.com/goncalo-oliveira/channels-parcel) for the [Parcel](https://github.com/goncalo-oliveira/parcel-spec) protocol.

 This solution offers no persistence or delivery guarantees.
 Only connected clients will receive messages.
 Essentially, the broker will keep track of the clients that are subscribed to a given topic and will forward messages to them.